“Well I stepped into an avalanche, it covered up my soul”

 She will hand the boy a record cover, the boy will see the mad face of a laughing man, and big block letters that say Songs Of Love And Hate and he’ll know even before she puts the needle on the record that he has something of untold value in his hands.

 Cave finish that page and starts another about this album, it’s not the first time he’s talked about it but maybe it is new the telling of his first listening to the album.
 Avalanche is even covered by The Bad Seeds on the debut album in 1984 and opening songs and then Cave re-covers it again for the Black Sails TV show only a couple of years ago again.
 Cave also covers Dress Rehearsal Rag from the album at the live Cohen tribute night too.
-Other covers from just this album have been Judy Collins also on Dress Rehearsal Rag, both Tori Amos and Marissa Nadler on Famous Blue Raincoat, both Allison Crowe and Anna Calvi on Joan Of Arc and I could go on but I’ll leave it at that, he would to one of the most covered artists of all-time.
+Just naming few other covers from/on this album have been Judy Collins also on Dress Rehearsal Rag, both Tori Amos and Marissa Nadler on Famous Blue Raincoat, both Allison Crowe and Anna Calvi on Joan Of Arc and I could go on but I’ll leave it at that but he would be one of the most covered artists of all-time.

 Recorded in just four day in September on 22nd to 26th, 1970 at Columbia Studio A in Nashville plus off course one live track too.
 Almost all songs were written much earlier than even his debut album which was about four years before this because everything was falling apart and he was going into a deep and long depression so it was perfect time to recorded these songs then.
 You can just tell in his vocal deliver even if somehow you don’t listen to the words, do you know what I mean?
 Just the way he’s singing them, he’s really knows what he’s singing about.